 The Video Encyclopedia of Physics Demonstrations is a valuable resource presenting concepts of physics not otherwise easily understood by students.
-Consisting of 600 curated flawlessly produced high quality video demonstrations in English, Spanish and Portuguese with optional subtitles and other valuable written material.Preview Videos
+Consisting of 600 carefully curated flawlessly produced high quality physics demonstrations in English, Spanish and Portuguese with optional subtitles and other valuable written material.Preview Videos

 Moodle, the open source course management system used by thousands of educational institutions around the world providing organized e-learning as an integral asset of the series when licensed online or on microprocessors for groups of studentsLearn more